-An Assamese who created a woodland in a river island is the Forest Man of India
+Assamese who created a 1,360-acre dense forest in a river island is the Forest Man of India

 It was the scorching summer of 1978 when Jadav Payeng, a Mishing tribal teenage boy, returned to his birthplace at Aruna sapori, a river island on the Brahmaputra.

 He had just completed his Class X exams from Baligaon Jagannath Baruah Arya Vidyalaya in Jorhat and was about to loop strangely back into a different phase of his life.
 But no one could have predicted how different.

 Jadav Payeng has created 1,360 acres of dense forest and is known as the 'Forest man of India' (Photos by Jitu Kalita)

 On reaching, Payeng witnessed a sight that shook him to the core.

 More than a hundred snakes curved, looped and twisted lifelessly on the deserted sandbar.

 And from it burst forth a springtime without bounds.

 Distressed and seeking counsel, the boy went to the nearby Deori community village.
 The snakes had been washed up to the sandbar by floods and had died without tree cover.

 The villagers exhorted him to grow trees to save the reptiles.
 For where there are trees, there are birds, and where there are birds, there will be birds’ eggs and fledglings - food for snakes and their ilk.
 Along with their native wisdom, the villagers offered the boy 50 seeds and 25 bamboo plants.